mmb-carb/ESTA/docs/USERS_GUIDE.md

 * **Section headers** are defined inside square brackets `[Dates]`.
 * **Config variables** must be on their own line, following a section header line.
 And the value of the config variable comes after a colon and a space.
-* **Variables have string values.** Whatever follows the colon is the string value of the variable.
-If you want an integer, you will have to convert from strint to integer in the code later.
  * **Lists are spaced-separated.** You could certainly do this another way, but in ESTA, we separate list items with spaces.
 * **Comments** are lines where the first character is the pound/hashtag symbol (`#`).
 This is a reduced case of the Python comment notation, where you can have just part of a line be a comment.